Information & Advice

 SEA staff is here to help members wherever and however they can, so this benefit sometimes goes beyond advising on these subjects.
 SEA's staff has been known to give advice on such issues as where a member could obtain health insurance for her soon-to-be 22-year-old daughter, the tax deductibility of SEA dues, or even recommendations on choosing a financial advisor or executive coach.

 Because of the small size of the staff, everyone helps to answer members' questions.
-When Steve Lenkart is available, he is the primary advice-giver on matters relating to SES personnel issues.
-When Steve is not available, President Carol Bonosaro frequently fields the calls herself, as does our Membership Administrator on matters relating to membership, and our Communications Director on matters relating to articles in ACTION or use of the internet.
+When Jason Briefel is available, he is the primary advice-giver on matters relating to SES personnel issues.
+When Jason is not available, President Bill Valdez fields the calls, as does our Membership Administrator on matters relating to membership, and our Communications Director on matters relating to articles in ACTION or use of the internet.
 Our Administrative Assistant handles calls relating to registering for member events and to the purchase of SES logo items and flags.